lady-h-world/My_Garden/reading_pages/tour_guide.md

 🌻 The most welcoming <b>Baby Sunflowers</b> bloom everywhere and will open the gate of secrets for you, <i>just click them!</i>

 Our lovely <b>Miss Mooncake</b> can't wait to see you and share stories she heard from this garden!
 <img aligh="right" src="https://github.com/lady-h-world/My_Garden/blob/main/images/cover/miss_mooncake.png" width="155" height="200" />

 <img aligh="left" src="https://github.com/lady-h-world/My_Garden/blob/main/images/lady_heart_manga/crayon%20heart.png" width="200" height="200" />
 And last but not the least, <b>Lady H.</b> will share realities of the outside world, in manga format!

 <p>&nbsp;</p>

 ## Keep in Touch
 After visiting our garden, if you have any questions, new ideas or suggestions, feel free to drop messages in [our discussion forum][2]!

 To ask for future collaboration opportunities, drop messages [here][7]!

+<p>&nbsp;</p>

+## Safeguard the World ©
+Lady H.'s properties all have their intelligence and destructive superpower, being stolen and spread in an illegal way, will cause unpredictable consequences to the outside world.
+If you came across any illegal spreading of our assets, please contact us in [the illegal spreading forum][3] with screenshorts and locations.
+Together, let's keep the world safe.

 [1]:https://github.com/lady-h-world/My_Garden/blob/main/reading_pages/The%20Queen/the_queen.md
 [2]:https://github.com/lady-h-world/My_Garden/discussions